Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

     * You can reduce (or completely disable) the death rate of havens caused by starvation
     * By default the values are equivalent to vanilla's settings
 * Fresh recruits at havens will spawn every 3 days (Vanilla: 7)
+* Limit faction wars to a configurable intensity (Thanks Sheepy for his excellent blueprint).
+You can:
+    * Limit haven attacks from factions to a global cap
+    * Limit attacks per faction
+    * Stop one faction overrunning another
+    * Boost haven defenses to make destructions less likely
+    * Convert potential haven destruction to a less severe zone destruction
+    * See settings reference for details

 #### Facilities
 * Medical bays and vehicle bays have their base healing/repair rate doubled.